Wycliffe147/mi-boot-replacer/README.md

 > [!WARNING]
 > This module is designed for Magisk.
 KernelSU and APatch are not fully supported and unexpected bugs may occur.
 >
-> This module may also work on other phone brands with simillar file structures, feel free to test it yourself but no support will be provided and functionality is not guaranteed.
+> This module may also work on other phone brands with similar file structures, feel free to test it yourself but no support will be provided and functionality is not guaranteed.

 ## Tested Devices